iridescent-dev/iap-swift-lib/README.md

     )
 } catch IAPError.productNotFound {
     print("IAPError: the product was not found on the App Store and cannot be purchased.")
-} catch IAPError.purchaseAlreadyInProgress {
-    print("IAPError: a purchase is already in progress.")
-} catch IAPError.userIsNotAllowedToAuthorizePayments {
-    print("IAPError: The user is allowed to authorize payments.")
 } catch {
     print("An error occurred: \(error)")
 }